RAMBotsCSU/motion/src/README.md

 * If positions are different, sets target position to pos, then sends targetPos + offset to the ODrive

 Axis::getOffset():
+* Returns the current offset from starting position

 Axis::fetchError():
+* Returns ODrive error as an integer

 Axis::setSpeed(float speed):
+* Takes a float in, multiplies it by static GLOBAL_SPEED variable, then logs the calculated speed
+* Sets speed of each axis of the ODrive to calculated speed

 ### kinematics.cpp

+Kinematics::translate(int leg, float xIn, float yIn, float zIn, float roll, float pitch, float yawIn)
+* Inverse kinematics calculation that takes in the requested position of a leg, then outputs necessary hip/shoulder/knee angles
+* Figure it out if you really need to.
+You probably don't.

+Kinematics::walk(int RFB, int RLR, int LT, float IMUpitch, float IMUroll)
+*

+Kinematics::pushUp(bool cross_press, bool triangle_press, float IMUpitch, float IMUroll)
+* Checks if cross or triangle are pressed.
+If cross is pressed, all legs go down.
+If triangle is pressed, only the back legs go down.
+If both are pressed, all legs go down
+* Corrects for roll and pitch based on IMU data, scaled by 0.3

+Kinematics::dance(bool up, bool down, bool left, bool right, float IMUpitch, float IMUroll)

 ### leg.cpp

 ### log.cpp